MoserMichael/python-obj-system/gen-iterator.md

 # <a id='s1' />Generating sequences dynamically

 Both iterators and generators are two ways of generating a sequence of values, in a dynamic fashion.
-There is always the possibility of creating a list, that includes all the members of a desired sequence - if you only need the current value of the sequence.
+There is always the possibility of creating a list, that includes all the members of a desired sequence, even if you only need the current value of the sequence.
 However that may take a lot of time and memory, also you may end up needing only half of the produced items, it is often much more practical to create the elements of a sequence upon demand, right when they are needed.
 That's exactly what is done by both iterators and generators.

 __Source:__